ZhaoyueCheng/ZhaoyueCheng.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Software Engineer, Machine Learning # <a href='#'>Affiliations</a>.
+subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: >
+    Software Engineer, Machine Learning

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I'm currently working as a Software Engineer, Machine Learning, I obtained my Master and Bachelor's degree in Computer Science at the [Univeristy of Toronto](https://web.cs.toronto.edu/).
+I'm currently working as a Software Engineer, Machine Learning at [Google](https://about.google/), I obtained my Master and Bachelor's degree in Computer Science at the [Univeristy of Toronto](https://web.cs.toronto.edu/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.